wbicode/TikaService/README.md

 You need to have Java installed and maven. <br />

 Simply run `mvn package` and the deployable .zip file will get created inside the target/ folder

+# Switching from Oracle Java to OpenJDK

+You'll have to reinstall this service (because the jvm.dll path changes and this gets stored inside the registry)